 This technique is trivial to implement and is still used today by virtually every AV solution on the planet.
 It served people well in the early days because there was a limited amount of malware that existed.
 Fast forward to 2020 and its estimated that there are more than 350k new variants every day.

 As we think about how viruses infect a device and spread laterally within an organization, we can see a number of traits.
-Firstly, the point of an attack is to steal information, be it financial, personal or intellectual property.
+Firstly, the point of a cyber warfare attack is to steal information, be it financial, personal or intellectual property.
 If the attacker cannot communicate with command and control (C2) servers or transmit any data, then there is little value in the attack.

 By focusing on data exfiltration, it is possible to neuter the attack from the onset.
 By preventing malware from communicating and isolating the code, it is possible to stop the loss of information and the lateral spread to other devices within the network.

-There are many points within the lifecycle of a typical attack where you can target the exfiltration of data.
+There are many points within the lifecycle of a typical cyberattack where you can target data exfiltration.
 The diagram below provides an example of how BlackFog targets malware using layer 3 packet monitoring.

 By focusing on multiple stages of the lifecycle we can use behavioural profiling to determine with a high degree of accuracy when software is behaving suspiciously.
-There are many techniques that are now employed by successful attacks, such as delayed activation which is specifically designed to avoid detection.
-By using data exfiltration techniques to monitor communication from every device, you significantly decrease the risk of becoming the next victim.
+There are many techniques that are now employed by successful cyber warfare attacks, such as delayed activation which is specifically designed to avoid detection.
+By using data exfiltration techniques to monitor communication from every device, you significantly decrease the risk of becoming the next victim of a cyberattack.
 We only wish that Jeff Bezos knew about this sooner.